 You must pay a £400 application fee.
 Send this with your application form.

 You need to pay the application fee twice if you’re applying to become both types of deputy.

 You’ll also need to pay £500 if the court decides your case needs a hearing.
 The court will tell you when you need to pay this.

 Make all cheques payable to ‘HM Courts and Tribunals Service’.

 You must pay an annual supervision fee depending on what level of supervision your deputyship needs.
 You’ll pay:

 - £320 for general supervision

-- £35 for minimal supervision (if you’re a property and affairs deputy managing less than £21,000)
+- £35 for minimal supervision - this applies to some property and affairs deputies managing less than £21,000

 Your annual supervision fee is due on 31 March for the previous year.

 You’ll also need to pay a £100 assessment fee if you’re a new deputy.